 In the mood for beer?
 Hit the Oakland Ale Trail—but not without your “passport.”
 Once you’ve collected stamps from all participating breweries, hit the Visit Oakland office at 481 Water St. for a commemorative growler.

 No trip to Oakland is complete without a visit to Lake Merritt.
 And the most iconic way to experience this tidal lagoon—right in the city’s center—is by Venetian gondola.
 A fun fact to contemplate as you’re chilling to the smooth stylings of your gondoliere: Lake Merritt was the United States’ first official wildlife refuge, established in 1869 to protect the local bird population.

-And speaking of gondolas and animals, we’d be remiss if we didn’t mention the epic renovation at the beloved Oakland Zoo, where a new gondola ride (pictured below) offers up breathtaking views of the Bay Area before depositing you at the Landing Café.
-Coming in 2018: the California Trail, which will nearly double the size of the zoo and bring home such native species as grizzly bears, grey wolves and bison.
+And while we're on the topic of gondolas and animals, check out the gondola ride at the recently renovated Oakland Zoo (pictured below) for breathtaking views of the Bay Area.
+Also new: the California Trail, which will nearly double the size of the zoo and bring home such native species as grizzly bears, grey wolves and bison.